Ledz96/limonADA/index.md

 So, really, the question that we should be asking is: **given equal preconditions, does having oil make a country more likely to be involved in a war?**

-Again, this requires a few clarifications: we defined a country *being involved in a war* when it had a war *on its territory* in a given year.
+Again, this requires a few clarifications: we defined a country as *being involved in a war* when it had a war *on its territory* in a given year.

 ## Section 2: Let's look away from oil for a bit - predicting wars